truongsonghiep/journey-to-the-west/chapter-074.md

 arrived here, we heard your announcement about the fiends.
 My master was quite frightened, and he asked me to come question you to learn exactly who these monsterspirits are who dare cut short our way.
 May I trouble you to tell me in detail, so that I can send them into exile.”
 With a laugh, the old man said, “You are so young a priest that you don‟t know any better.
-That‟s why you mouth these inappropriate words.
+That's why you mouth these inappropriate words.
 The magic powers of those demons are enormous.
 How dare you say that you would send them into exile?”
 “The way you put the matter,” said Pilgrim, laughing also, “seems to indicate